QuantEcon/Expectations.jl/README.md

 This is a package designed to simplify the process of taking expectations of functions of random variables.

-### Random Variables

-The underlying distributions are objects from `Distributions.jl` (currently `<:UnivariateDistribution`).

-### Quadrature Algorithms

-We support different types of Gaussian quadrature (Gauss-Hermite, Gauss-Legendre, Gauss-Laguerre, etc.) based on the distribution, as well as some methods with user-defined nodes (e.g., trapezoidal integration).

 ### Expectation Operator

 The key object is the `expectation` function, which returns an operator: